lhapaipai/symfony-vite-dev/docs/src/guide/installation.md

 ```

-Add this twig functions in any template or base layout where you need to include a JavaScript entry.
+Add these Twig functions in any template or base layout where you need to include a style sheet or JavaScript entry.

 ```twig
 {% block stylesheets %}